Augmented-Reality-Virtual-Reality-AR-VR/.github/profile/README.md

       - [Glassdoor](https://www.glassdoor.co.in/index.htm) - Company reviews and salary information.

 Feel free to explore these resources to enhance your skills and stay updated on the latest trends in R, AR, and VR!

+##  Fun facts 🍿 :pizza: :hamburger: :icecream: :coffee:

+Here are some fun facts across different categories:

+1. **Animal Kingdom:**
+   - Honeybees can recognize human faces.
+   - Octopuses have three hearts.
+2. **Space:**
+   - A day on Venus (one full rotation) is longer than a year on Venus (one full orbit around the Sun).
+   - There's a planet named "HD 189733b" where it rains glass sideways.
+3. **Technology:**
+   - The first computer programmer was Ada Lovelace, who wrote the first algorithm for Charles Babbage's Analytical Engine.
+   -The first camera took eight hours to capture a single photograph.
+4. **Nature:**
+   - Bananas are berries, but strawberries aren't.
+   - A group of flamingos is called a "flamboyance."
+5. **Language:**
+   - The sentence "The quick brown fox jumps over a lazy dog" uses every letter in the English alphabet.
+   - The word "nerd" was first coined by Dr. Seuss in "If I Ran the Zoo."
+6. **Human Body:**
+   - Humans and giraffes have the same number of neck vertebrae.
+   - The human brain is more active during sleep than during the day when awake.
+7. **History:**
+   - Cleopatra lived closer to the moon landing than to the construction of the Great Pyramid.
+   - The Great Wall of China is not visible from the moon with the naked eye.
+8. **Random Facts:**
+   - There are more possible iterations of a game of chess than there are atoms in the observable universe.
+   - The world's largest desert is Antarctica.
+9. **Entertainment:**
+   - The voice actors for Mickey Mouse and Minnie Mouse got married in real life.
+   - The Eiffel Tower can be 15 cm taller during the summer due to thermal expansion.
+10. **Food:**
+   - Honey never spoils.
+Archaeologists have found pots of honey in ancient Egyptian tombs that are over 3,000 years old and still perfectly edible.
+   - The world's most expensive coffee is made using civet poop.
+The beans are eaten by a civet, fermented in its digestive system, and then excreted.
 🍿 Fun facts - what does your team eat for breakfast?

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->